A Geist Home Makeover

 “And to think this all started with a TV,” laughs Brett pointing to the flat screen TV over a brand new console in the family room.

-“Toni came home one day and said we should get a new TV and get rid of the outdated entertainment center in the family room.
+“Toni came home one day and said we should get a brand new TV like these Top ultra slim smart TVs and get rid of the outdated entertainment center in the family room.

 I thought, ‘this is great!
 I’m in,’” he says.